vizEpic/TREX/D3_sunburst/README.md

 - See the samplestore workbook for a demo

-- This is an enhancement to the original Sunburst extension.
+- This is an enhancement to the original Sunburst extension https://github.com/mantsui/Ext_D3_Sunburst.
 Kudos to the original creator Man Tsui